Akai VK

 VK is a helical scan analog recording videocassette format developed by Akai in the late 1970s, that is capable of recording and playing back black & white (and later color) video in either EIA (a.k.a.
-RS-170, the 525-line NTSC video standard for North America, Canada, Mexico, & Japan) and CCIR (the 625-line PAL video standard for Europe and other parts of the world).
+RS-170, the 525-line NTSC video standard for North America, Canada, Mexico, & Japan) and CCIR (the 625-line PAL/SECAM video standard for Europe and other parts of the world) systems.

+Overview

 The format employed 1/2 in magnetic tape loaded into a small cassette, and had two video record heads on the scanner.
 The units had an optional RF modulator to play back to a TV set as well as a detachable video monitor.

-A professional 12-track audio recorder/mixer model Akai MG1212 was made which utilised the same tape running at 19cm/s.
+A professional 12-track audio recorder/mixer model Akai MG1212 was made which utilised the same tape running at 19 cm/s.

 Akai's plant for the manufacture of VK VCRs was located in Tokyo, Japan.
 A VK video cassette could record up to 30 minutes of video.